How CPAN Case Questions Test PACU Judgment

 | Nurse's first action | Tests priority, scope, and safety |

-The best answer is not always the most dramatic answer.
+The best answer is not always the most dramatic one.
 A patient with mild expected shivering may need warming and reassessment.
-A patient with rigidity, rising carbon dioxide, tachycardia, and hyperthermia requires crisis recognition and immediate escalation.
-A patient with severe pain and normal ventilation may need analgesia; a patient with severe pain and respiratory depression needs ventilatory risk addressed before simply receiving more opioid.
+A patient with rigidity, rising end-tidal carbon dioxide, tachycardia, and hyperthermia signals possible malignant hyperthermia and demands crisis recognition and immediate escalation.
+A patient with severe pain and normal ventilation may need analgesia, but a patient with severe pain and respiratory depression needs the ventilatory risk addressed before more opioid is given.

 PACU priority filters